OCExercise/haskellbook-solutions/chapters/chapter05/README.md

 ### Currying

+* **Currying** is a procedure to translate functions with multiple arguments into a sequence of single argument function applications.
 * All functions in Haskell, as in lambda calculus, operate (apply to) one and only one argument.
 Multiple arguments, as in lambda calculus, may be represented by some syntactic sugar, but at the end of the day any such multiple argument function is simply the successive application of functions to the left against the first of the remaining arguments to the right.

 #### My own diversion into folding